 The all new Hatch Fireworks was born and has grown from strength to strength year on year.
 Not only is the display choreographed to music, a successful BBQ and catering tent was run to warm up spectators and help raise further funds.
 Up until 2010, the event was still held on the village green.
 Due to the size the event had grown to, parking issues and the relocation of play equipment on the field, the committee was forced to find a new venue.
 In 2011, the event was held in the fields of Meare Court Farm just outside the village.
 With a new venue came new opportunities and attractions, such as a licensed bar.
 Although a great venue, parking was still an issue if the weather was not favourable.
 Despite the weather and conditions under foot, 2012 saw one of our largest turn outs.
 The need to find another venue was in the pipeline again due to the overwhelming support the event had.

-2017 will be the fith year at the new venue of Taunton Racecourse.
+2018 will be the sixth year at Taunton Racecourse.
 Its still exciting times for the committee, however still some sorrow that the event is no longer in the village.
 For those familiar with the venue will know of the huge space the location offers, the facilities, bar, hard standing and more importantly…car parking!
 Our promise it to continue to run the event in the same style that it has been run for years.
 Its not a commercial venture and still designed solely to raise money for charity.
 Without the support of valued volunteers and of course…YOUR support, the event simply could not continue.
 Thank you for continuing to help us and we look forward to seeing you on the 5th November this year!

 The Firework Committee